Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 8 The Shell.markdown

     **ls \*.** lists all the non-hidden files and directories whose name ends with a dot.

-07. You have a file named * and a direcotry named My Documents in the current directory.
+07. You have a file named * and a directory named My Documents in the current directory.
 How do you remove them?

     By executing the `rm -rf My\ Documents ./*` command.

 08. Explain the significance of single and double quoting when one is preferred to the other.

-    Single and double quoting suppresses the special meaning of metacharacters and treats them literally.
+    Single and double quoting suppresses the special meaning of meta-characters and treats them literally.
 Double quoting is preferred when shell variable evaluation or command substitution is desired within the quoted string.

 09. How do the commands **wc foo** and **wc < foo** differ?
 Who opens the file in each case?